 1998 - Audubon purchases the O'Brien Ranch, preserving one of the largest parcels of tallgrass prairie left in the state.
 The ranch is renamed Spring Creek Prairie, and the organization embarks on an effort to turn the property into a premier prairie education center and sanctuary.
 The Big Bend Audubon Society absorbs the Grand Island and Hastings chapters.

 1997 - Audubon opens a state office in Nebraska.
 Helped by the participation of Audubon and the Platte River Whooping Crane Trust in the relicensing of Kingsley Dam, the states of Nebraska, Wyoming, and Colorado sign a cooperative agreement to address endangered species issues on the central Platte with a basin-wide approach.

 1996 - Audubon Nebraska defends the Nebraska Game and Parks Commission's application to protect flows for fish and wildlife on the Platte River.
 With only one week to respond to a secret agreement between three of the seven members on the Commission and a powerful coalition of irrigators, power districts, farm groups, and NRDs, Audubon ran a full-page ad in the Omaha World-Herald, which forced a delay and eventual rejection of the agreement.

-1995 - The Wildcat Audubon Society plays a major role in raising funds and community support for the completed Wildcat Hills Nature Center.
-The facility is opened for limited use by the Nebraska Game and Parks Commission.
+1995 - The Wildcat Audubon Society plays a major role in raising funds and community support for the completed Wildcat Hills Nature Center by the Nebraska Game and Parks Commission.

 1994 - The Wachiska Chapter obtains a conservation easement on the Wulf Prairie, which marks the start of an effort to preserve prairies throughout the 17-county region the chapter serves.